 Want to up your robotics game and give it the ability to detect objects?
 Maybe implement a security camera that can see and identify certain items?
 Now that the Raspberry Pi is fast enough to do machine learning, adding these features is fairly straightforward.

-This guide will show you the steps to get TensorFlow 2 and TensorFlow Lite running on your Raspberry Pi 4 along with an object detection demo.
+This guide will show you the steps to get TensorFlow 2 installed on your Raspberry Pi 4 or 5 and perform some object detection using the TensorFlow Lite Python Interpreter, which is faster than the full TensorFlow interpreter.

 There are two main setup paths to choose from.
 The first option is with a PiTFT if you want to have a larger display.
 The second option is with the BrainCraft HAT, which has a built-in display and audio along several other components such as DotStar LEDs, a Joystick, and ports.

-To start with, you will need a Raspberry Pi 4.
-Since TensorFlow object detection is processing intensive, we recommend at least the 4GB model.
+To start with, you will need a Raspberry Pi 4 or 5.
+Since TensorFlow object detection is processing intensive, you should use at least the 4GB model.

 You will need a camera for the Raspberry Pi to see with.